Edgemoor

 Rose

-At this time Brad continued into his Neighborhood
+time Brad continued into his Neighborhood Growth report.
+He stated that Ted Mischaikov had resubmitted

-Ted Mischaikov had resubmitted a design for the Fairhaven Harbor project.
-That reopened the process for design
+a design for the Fairhaven Harbor project.

-review.
-A lengthy general discussion
+That reopened the process for design review.
+A lengthy general discussion followed that

-for dialog between developers, city planning dept. and the community.
+between developers, city planning dept. and the community.
 Pam Went read the letter to the members for

 approval.
 Martin Nickerson also